ageil/parallel-pmf/docs/tutorial.md

 ...
 ```

 Notice that these recommendations are not just based on similarity in content, but reflects the behavioral patterns of other users' preferences in the dataset.
-For this reason, the recommendations in the sample dataset span multiple genres.
+For this reason, the exact recommendations may well span different genres.
+For instance, it may seem surprising that a documentary about Enron appears in a recommendation based on Star Wars Episode IV, but this merely reflects that users who tended to rate Star Wars Episde IV highly also tended to rate the Enron documentary highly.
+In fact, one of the appealing features of this type of model is exactly its disregard for content, which opens the door for recommendations that may surprise us – after all, isn't that just what recommendations are for?

 #### Appendix